How to Write a PR Brief3rd June 2016 / All, How To

 The Process and Timetable

 It is always useful to include a timetable of what happens when.
-For example, when the pitch interview and presentation will take place, and the end date for receiving initial responses.
+For example, when the pitch interview and presentation will take place and the end date for receiving initial responses.
 Let the agency know how many agencies you will be inviting to pitch and limit this to a maximum of three.
-Any more than this – a lot of agencies won’t be willing to take part.
+Any more than this and a lot of agencies won’t be willing to take part.

 For example, confirm that you require the presentation to be carried out by the people/person who would be working on the account.
 Some agencies, unfortunately, bring out their best people to wow you at the presentation stage, only to leave the business lumbered with an inexperienced junior.

 I always also recommend that you ask for testimonials and contact details for their clients you can speak to.

 Confidentiality and Any Other Business

 In this section, you can add in important clauses such as confidentiality.

 In order to understand your business better, some agencies will want to talk to some of your customers and key media to ensure they get a better feel for your business and what you need to achieve.
 Be very clear if you DON’T want this to happen.